Updated: Mar 15

 Unspoiled, very lightly developed and uncrowded Anegada is the place of deserted island dreams.
 Different from her sisters in the south, Anegada is a coral and limestone island, not a volcanic island.
 She is 11 miles long and fringed with miles of powdery, coral tinged beaches.
 Horseshoe reef runs just off her coast, offering lots of snorkeling and diving opportunities.
 The lobster capital of the BVI, a dinner of freshly caught, wood grilled lobster under the stars is the ultimate Anegada dining experience.
 Plan on staying more than one night, it is that special of a place.
 For a complete BVI Itinerary check out my post, 7 Day Cruising Itinerary BVI.

 Unlike most other anchorages in the British Virgin Islands, Anegada requires some planning and forethought.
 It is 11.4 nm north of North Sound.
 Depending on the seas and winds, it can be a challenging trip.
 Boatyball is a service that allows you to reserve a mooring ball in advance.
 I would highly recommend that you use this service for at least your first night as the mooring balls tend to fill up fast and places to anchor are very limited in Anegada because there are so many coral heads.
 There is a marked channel into Setting Point.
 It is important stay strictly within the channel.
 I have seen more than one impatient Captain have a "grounding" there.
 Fuel is available at Kenneth's Gas Station on the east side of Potter's at the dock used by the ferries.
 Provisioning supplies, gift shops and a laundry are available in Setting Point just behind Potter's and the Anegada Reef Hotel.
 Trash disposal and ice is available at the Anegada Reef Hotel.
-There are dinghy docks at Potter's, Anegada Reef Hotel, Lobster Trap and Neptune's Treasure.
+There are dinghy docks at Potter's, Anegada Reef Hotel, Lobster Trap, Wonky Dog and Neptune's Treasure.

 What To Do